johnalison/obsidian-notes/Journal/9 December 2024 Monday.md

 # Working [[Run2 HH4b AN]]
 - Chat AE: he will push today
 - Working Appendix with CL results
+- Finished the comments
+- [ ] Send

 # Hoops / Steamroom
 - 4s and 5s